Babelscape/LLM-Oasis/README.md

 the latter obtained by falsifying one of the facts expressed in the original text.
 Starting from these sets, we design two claims2text tasks and generate a **factual text**, which is a paraphrase of the original one, and its **unfactual counterpart**, featuring the falsified claim.
-This resulted in 81k ⟨factual, unfactual⟩ pairs that are suitable for training and evaluating fact-checking systems
+This resulted in 81k ⟨factual, unfactual⟩ pairs that are suitable for training and evaluating fact-checking systems.

 ## Datasets